paulmelki/BERT_BM25_InformationRetrieval/README.md

 # ***Homemade* BERT-based Search Engine**
 #### Anh-Dung LE & Paul MELKI ([Toulouse School of Economics](https://www.tse-fr.eu/ ))

-This project aims at implementing a BERT-based working search engine. :mag_right: :satellite:
+This project aims at comparing two IR methods: BM25 and a BERT-based search engine. :mag_right: :satellite:

 The project is inspired by the recent work by **R. Noguiera and K. Cho (2019), [*Passage Re-ranking with BERT*](https://arxiv.org/pdf/1901.04085.pdf)**, which shows that language models are particularly useful for information retrieval, the main task implemented by a search engine.
-It also aims at comparing different models and different architecture (*END-TO-END* vs. *BM25 + BERT*).

 It is implemented as part of the course *"Mathematics of Deep Learning Algorithms, Part II*, at Toulouse School of Economics.

+**Structure of this repository:**
+- Folders:
+    - `Assets`: folder containing screenshots of some obtained results, used in the following report.
+    - `Read Corpus`: folder containing the corpus in textual format after it has been read from the raw corpus as described in the report.
+Each article is in its own separate `.txt` file.
+    - `BM25_BERT_DungMelki.ipynb`: Jupyter Notebook containing all the implementation and commentaries on the results.

 ---